vim-advent-calendar/vimways.org/content/2018/djmoch-tag-vims-it.md

 mess of a tool that doesn't work consistently, may not work at all, or works about as slow as the IDE you wanted to break free of.

-## Meta: License

-This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][license].
+_This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][license].
-Permissions beyond the scope of this license may be available by contacting the author.
+Permissions beyond the scope of this license may be available by contacting the author._

 [ic]: http://vimdoc.sourceforge.net/htmldoc/insert.html#ins-completion
 [ec]: http://ctags.sourceforge.net/